fernandokosh/redmine_time_tracker/README.markdown

 the issue list to start or stop the timer.

 ## Version History
+* 0.5.3 fixed routing error
+* 0.5.2 fixed error that resulted in reporting plot not being drawn with Ruby 1.8
 * 0.5.1 fixed minor bugs to run with Redmine 2.2.0